signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 ### Why a Device doesn't track Long Running commands?

-The `OnLongRunningCommandAppearedAsync` can be used to track the Long Running commands.
-This can be done easily by adding them to an HashSet of commands (and deciding how and when they should be removed).
+The `OnLongRunningCommandAppearedAsync` can be used to track the Long Running commands by adding them to an HashSet of commands (and deciding how and when they should be removed).
 But for what benefits?
 With which features?

 Properly handling such commands heavily depends on the caller's expectations and not all the devices need a dashboard